deepgram-devs/livestream-notebook/README.md

 Note: This .ipynb file was written in Google Colab.
 For the best results, we recommend running it there.

-You can also consult [this video](https://www.youtube.com/watch?v=dq4AiiiaAsY) for a tutorial and demo.
+You can also consult [this video](https://www.youtube.com/watch?v=dq4AiiiaAsY) for a tutorial and demo!
+Note, that the results look like [this](https://youtu.be/dq4AiiiaAsY?t=195)

 <img width="431" alt="Screen Shot 2023-06-06 at 7 35 29 AM" src="https://github.com/deepgram-devs/livestream-notebook/assets/57232352/bd5230b0-91e3-4033-a187-3b2a411cf02d">

-The results look like [this](https://youtu.be/dq4AiiiaAsY?t=195)